DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/Customer setup.md

 The Trading partner fields are used to describe how the prequisites setups are allocated to an EDI customer:
 Users can access the form by navigating to **EDI > Setup > Trading partners**

-Customer Trading Partner Setup - Quick Summary (detail to follow):
+Customer Trading Partner Setup - Quick Summary:
 **Setup** 	                      | **Short description**                 | **Setup path** :-------------------------------- |:------------------------------------- |:-------------------------------------
 <ins>**Option**s</ins>